Basic Electronics & Physics

 Fermi Energy & Fermi-Dirac Distribution

 The Fermi energy $E_F$ is the highest energy level occupied by electrons at absolute zero (0 K).
 It represents the "top of the filled electron sea."
+It is the energy of the highest occupied quantum state.

 $$f(E) = \frac{1}{1 + e^{(E - E_F)/kT}}$$